Network infrastructure includes the hardware, software, and services that keep users, systems, and data connected across the organization.

 Modern network infrastructure includes built-in protections such as segmentation, encryption, and access controls.
 When designed with compliance frameworks in mind, it strengthens your overall security posture and simplifies regulatory audits.

 What kind of network does your business need?
-In most cases, you’ll use a combination of these common types of network infrastructure:
+In most cases, you’ll use a combination of these common types of network infrastructure

 A LAN connects networking and end-user devices within a single building or campus.
 It provides high-speed internal connectivity that supports daily business operations such as file sharing, VoIP, and application access.